aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-formatted-rich-text/_index.md

 - **What IDE can I use?** Any Java IDE—IntelliJ IDEA, Eclipse, or NetBeans.
 - **Can I change the output format?** Yes, Aspose.Note supports PDF, HTML, PNG, and more.

-## What is “save onenote as pdf”?
+## What is “save onenote pdf”?
 Saving OneNote as PDF means converting the OneNote page structure—including text, images, and formatting—into a static PDF file that can be viewed on any platform without needing OneNote.

 ## Why format rich text java?
-Applying rich‑text formatting (fonts, colors, styles) directly in Java lets you generate documents that look professional and match your brand guidelines without manual editing.
+Applying **format rich text** directly in Java lets you generate documents that look professional and match your brand guidelines without manual editing.

 ## Prerequisites